ibm-cloud-docs/codeengine/service-bind.md

 * Resource groups

 **What policies does a user need to create a {{site.data.keyword.codeengineshort}} service binding Service ID?**
-You must have one or more platform Administrator policies to delegate permimssions to a Service ID.
-The Administrator policies must cover the resource groups, service types or service instances, which are configued in the {{site.data.keyword.codeengineshort}} service binding Service ID.
+You must have one or more platform Administrator policies to delegate permissions to a Service ID.
+The Administrator policies must cover the resource groups, service types or service instances, which are configured in the {{site.data.keyword.codeengineshort}} service binding Service ID.

 More information about IAM access policies and service IDs, see [IAM documentation](/docs/account?topic=account-iamoverview)